aaronmalone/lapis/README.md

 ##### REST interface

-As mentioned previously, LAPIS exposes the values of published variables through a REST interface.
+As mentioned previously, LAPIS exposes the values of published variables through a REST interface for easy debugging, control, and monitoring.
 The values of published variables can be retrieved.
 The values can also be set if the variables have not been published as "read-only" within LAPIS.
 In addition to getting and setting variable values, LAPIS also exposes variable meta-data and network information through its REST interface.
 Further detail on the REST interface will be provided in a separate section.

 ### Creating LAPIS networks

 LAPIS allows programmers to build networks of computationally steered applications.
-Each application within the network can access other applications' published variables.
+Each application (also known as a _simulation_, or _model_) within the network can access other applications' published variables.

 To create a LAPIS network, you must first create a LAPIS coordinator node.
 The coordinator node within a LAPIS network is the node that is responsible for maintaining a record of all of the nodes on the network.
 This record is stored within the LAPIS framework, so the client does not need to be concerned about it.
 After the coordinator node has been created, you can add multiple non-coordinator nodes to the network.
+An important note is that the coordinator node is only responsible for keeping network information.
+No application specific data is transmitted or received by the coordinator at any time during a communication.

 There are three key details that client programmers must be aware of regarding coordinator and non-coordinator LAPIS nodes:
 1. Coordinator nodes and non-coordinator nodes are created using different constructors for the LAPIS API object (LapisAPI in MATLAB, LapisApi in Java).
 The details for LAPIS API object creation are described in the sections on using LAPIS in MATLAB and Java.
-2. The coordinator node must be running before non-coordinator nodes can join the network.
+2. The coordinator node _must_ be running before non-coordinator nodes can join the network.
 If a non-coordinator node starts up before the coordinator for its network is running, an exception will be thrown when the non-coordinator attempts to connect to the coordinator and subsequently fails.
-3. Each LAPIS network has only one coordinator, but a single application can participate in multiple LAPIS networks.
+3. Each LAPIS network has only one coordinator, but a single application can participate in multiple LAPIS networks - such as by instantiating multiple LAPIS API Objects that connect to different LAPIS networks.

 ### Use in MATLAB